 It’s also a good idea to explain how you will be communicating with your child while they’re away.
 Amplify Sleep Away Camp does not recommend calls & visits as this may promote homesickness.
 Our camp counselors work to ensure your child is socializing and having the best experience possible.

 Amplify does allow for homemade care packages (please read “what to do if my child is homesick” for care package information).
-If you feel the need to check on your child please feel free to call and speak with one of our head counselors.
+If you feel the need to check on your child please feel free to call and speak with one of our directors.

 Parents are expected to evaluate their 10 to 16 year old prior to enrollment.
 Your child must be ready to be away from home for the duration of their session with no parent contact, with the exception of written letters.
 Mild homesickness is natural and our staff will be ready with hugs and advice.

 What can I do if my child is homesick?

 Dealing with homesickness is a normal part of going away to camp.
 Our counselors will ensure that campers are well taken care of and help to put them at ease.
 While it may be tempting to call or visit your child, this can actually promote homesickness and may make it more difficult for your child to transition back into camp life.

 How can I communicate with my child during the summer?